A Little Harmless Sex

 “I took our relationship seriously, Anna.
 I can’t believe you’re dumping me.”
 His voice rose and several of the customers sitting close to her table looked in their direction.

 “You said you didn’t want to get serious.
-Your art was the only thing that mattered at the moment.”
+Your art was the only thing that mattered now.”

 She tried not to notice that more people were paying attention to them.
 An older couple kept glancing their way, the woman looking a little uncomfortable.
 It wasn’t like Anna had the best reputation in town because of her personal life, but it had never boiled over into her business.
 She’d be damned if it would now.